Ultra Electronics: 1977–1993: Under Dowty ownership

+1993–2000: Management buy-out and expansion

+In April 1992, British Engineering conglomerate TI Group announced a hostile takeover of Dowty Group, saying at the time that it would sell off Dowty's information technology arm and those parts of the electronic systems division that were not required.
+The deal closed in June 1992, but Dowty's subsequently reported profits to 31 March turned out to be significantly lower than the estimates disclosed by Doughty during the bid.
+The Takeover Panel subsequently investigated the behaviour of Dowty and its advisers during the bid and issued a censure of its advisers in August 1992 after the acquisition had successfully completed.

-In 1993, Ultra was the subject of a management buyout, led by Julian Blogh, of seven Dowty Group plc companies which formed the Dowty Group Electronic Systems Divisions, which had been previously acquired by TI Group during 1992.
+In 1993, following a management buyout led by Julian Blogh of seven of the companies which formed the Dowty Group Electronic Systems Division, Ultra Electronics returned as an independent entity.

 In September 1995, Ultra Electronics received its first major export order from the American government, to supply support equipment for its McDonnell Douglas AV-8B Harrier II fleet.
 It was floated on the London Stock Exchange in 1996.

-During the late 1990s, Ultra Electronics began to vigorously promote its active noise control systems, marketed as UltraQuiet: the firm argued that aircraft manufacturers can deploy it to decrease cabin noise, which has been a traditionally prevalent drawback of turboprop-powered aircraft, such as regional airliners, in comparison to their jet-powered counterparts.
-It also developed further noise reduction technologies during this period.
-Various companies, including Bombardier Aerospace and Airbus, have chosen to incorporate Ultra Electronics' noise reduction and vibration dampening products onto their aircraft.
+During the late 1990s, Ultra Electronics began to vigorously promote its active noise control systems, marketed as UltraQuiet: the firm argued that aircraft manufacturers can deploy it to decrease cabin noise, traditionally a significant drawback of turboprop-powered aircraft for users such as regional airliners in comparison to their jet-powered counterparts.
+It also developed further noise reduction technologies such as "quiet seats" during this period.
+Various companies, including Bombardier Aerospace and Airbus incorporated Ultra Electronics' noise reduction and vibration dampening products into their aircraft.